ho9938/lightweight-network-simulator/readme.txt

 : - RR (round-robin)
 : - FCFS (first-come first-served)
 : - OF (oldest first)
-: to add packet generation senarios, modify this file according to the comment.
+: to add packet generation scenarios, modify this file according to the comment.
 : in current version, we support following algorithms:
 : - KNC (k-ary n-cubes)
 : - CCC (cube-connected cycles)